zinzoubardy/HairApp/README.md

 ### 4. Supabase Setup
 1. Create a new Supabase project
-2. Run the database migrations:
+2. Run the database migrations (see `sql/` folder for complete setup):
    ```sql
    -- Create profiles table
    CREATE TABLE profiles (